mattjm/Fujitsu_IR/README.md

 ## Overview

+**Update 2024-01-19**:  This has worked pretty well for a while, but you might be better served with my [broadlink remote file](https://github.com/mattjm/Fujitsu_Broadlink).
+It supports more commands and features, and doesn't require the separate "on" command for non-heat modes.
+That project was made possible by the work here (which in turn was built on the work of others).
+It does however require HomeAssistant and a broadlink infrared transmitter.
+The code in my broadlink repo could probably be adapted relatively easily to make an updated LIRC remote with the same functionality.

+***

 This LIRC configuration file implements most of the functionality of many of the infrared remotes for Fujitsu ductless (mini-split) heat pumps and air conditioners.
 I've confirmed by testing codes transmitted by the following remotes:

 * Fujitsu AR-REG1U